 - Being a skilled communicator.
 Effective style to productively work with all levels of people at the organization who will be using the new ERP.

-Internal Project Manager: ERP projects are subject to hundreds of large and small events and hundreds of actions, tasks and activities being planned and executed.
+Administrative Project Support Manager: ERP projects are subject to hundreds of large and small events and hundreds of actions, tasks and activities being planned and executed.
 Much of what keeps all of this moving forward is helping project team members be informed and accountable for their responsibilities.
-The purpose of the Internal Project Manager role is to administratively help keep the overall project moving forward per plan.
+The purpose of the Administrative Project Support Manager role is to administratively help keep the overall project moving forward per plan.
 An existing company employee typically best fills this role.
 Helpful attributes for this role are:

 - Known and respected by company members involved in the ERP project.
 Understands company politics and can navigate around potential obstacles.